2020Vis13079846/arissploit/README.md

 # Why Arissploit Framework

- * Good platform to start.
+ * A good platform to start.
 ```
 Arissploit is a good platform to start
 learning penetration testing tools development.